bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 And so the landlord can build a model of like, if the user is innocent, this is the statistical profile that their decoys would have.
 And then you just ask, do my outputs, do my art payments appear in this decoy graph more frequently than this statistical model suggests they should?
 And if the answer is yes, then you have a very strong reason to suspect that this person is the same as your favorite artist.
-And so basically you can ask questions to the blockchain of like, you know, is this person X, is this person Y, are their funds Z?
+And so basically you can ask questions to the blockchain of like, is this person X, is this person Y, are their funds Z?
 And you can just build a statistical graph.
 If the answer is no, this is what the statistics should say.
 And then you look at the reality of what the statistics do say, and then you can build a very clean statistical understanding of how likely this person is to be in.